onera/paradigm/training/Fortran/02_Exercise_1/exercise_1.md

 +++ {"editable": false, "deletable": false}

-Let's move on to the cells.
+Let's move on to the **cells**.
 How are the vertices connected to form cells?
 What are their global ids?
 How many cells are there?

 *Remark : since this is a basic example, we ask you to stick with the fixed value for i_section.
 To get insight about the concept behind this value you can have a look [here](#Annex-1)*